 SSL for Servers

-To configure SSL for communication between the Barracuda Web Application Firewall and the back-end servers, refer to Configuring SSL for Services and Servers.
+To configure SSL for communication between the Barracuda Web Application Firewall and the backend servers, see Configuring SSL for Services and Servers.

 - Max HTTP Errors – Set the maximum number of HTTP error responses to be allowed per 1024 requests before marking the server as out-of-service